-Figure 1.7: Air Openings - All Air from Outdoors through One Opening where:
+Figure 1.7: Air Openings - All Air from Outdoors through One Opening

-- b.
+- 6. Combination Indoor and Outdoor Combustion Air: If the required volume of indoor air exceeds the available indoor air volume, outdoor air openings or ducts may be used to supplement the available indoor air provided: - a.
+The size and location of the indoor openings comply with Subsection 3. - b.
 The outdoor openings are to be located in accordance with Subsection 4. - c.
 The size of the outdoor openings are to be sized as follows:

-$$A{req} = A{full} x \left(\begin{array}{c} 1 - V{avail} \\ V{req} \end{array} \right)$$
+$$A{req} = A{full} x \left(1 - \frac{V{avail}}{V{req}} \right)$$ where:

-- A{req} = minimum area of outdoor openings. - A{full} = full size of outdoor openings calculated in accordance with Subsection 4. - V{avail} = available indoor air volume - V{reg} = required indoor air volume - 7.
+- A{req} = minimum area of outdoor openings. - A{full} = full size of outdoor openings calculated in accordance with Subsection 4. - V{avail} = available indoor air volume - V{req} = required indoor air volume - 7.
 Engineered Installations: Engineered combustion air installations shall provide an adequate supply of combustion, ventilation, and dilution air and shall be approved by the authority having jurisdiction. - 8.
 Mechanical Combustion Air Supply: - a.
 In installations where all combustion air is provided by a mechanical air supply system, the combustion air shall be supplied from the outdoors at the minimum rate of 0.35 ft3/min per 1000 Btu/hr (0.034 m3/min per 1000 W) of the total rated input of all appliances in the space. - b.
 In installations where exhaust fans are installed, additional air shall be provided to replace the exhaust air. - c.
 Each of the appliances served shall be interlocked to the mechanical air supply to prevent main burner operation when the mechanical air supply system is not in operation. - d.
 In buildings where the combustion air is provided by the mechanical ventilation system, the system shall provide the specified combustion air rate in addition to the required ventilation air. - 9.
 Louvers & Grills: - a.
-The required size of openings for combustion, ventilation, and dilution air shall be based on the net free area of each opening. - Where the free area through a louver or grille is known, it shall be used in calculating the opening size required to provide the free area specified. - ii.
+The required size of openings for combustion, ventilation, and dilution air shall be based on the net free area of each opening. - i.
+Where the free area through a louver or grille is known, it shall be used in calculating the opening size required to provide the free area specified. - ii.
 Where the free area through a louver or grille is not known, it shall be assumed that wooden louvers will have 25% free area and metal louvers and grilles will have 75% free area. - iii.
 Non-motorized dampers shall be fixed in the open position. - b.
 Motorized dampers shall be interlocked with the equipment so that they are proven in the full open position prior to ignition and during operation of the main burner.